 You need to regularly inspect the condition of your CV joints.
 There are a few methods you can apply to determine the state of your CV joints.

-This method requires your vehicle to be parked on a flat level surface first.
+This method requires your vehicle to be parked on a flat-level surface first.
 Park the vehicle and stand directly in front of the vehicle and bend down till you can visually see both CV axle shafts.
 Check to see if both left and right front axle shafts are at the same angle.

 Do a visual inspection of the rubber boots.
 Inspect for cracks and leaks on the boots.
 Look for loose or missing clamps.
-These are all vulnerable low hanging components that can easily pick up a branch and tear open a rubber boot without even making a sound.
+These are all vulnerable low-hanging components that can easily pick up a branch and tear open a rubber boot without even making a sound.

 If you can park the vehicle on a hoist or jack the front of the vehicle up so you can get underneath, physically grab the CV axle shaft and give it a few pushes and pulls.
-There should be a minimal play on the axle shaft.
+There should be minimal play on the axle shaft.
 If the play exceeds 1/8 inch in any direction the CV is worn.

 Why only in 4WD mode

-The clacking sound usually manifests itself when non-permanent vehicles engage 4WD mode.
-This is because part-time four-wheel-drive trucks are usually driven in 2H mode in the city and on high-traction tar roads.
+The clacking sound usually manifests itself when non-permanent vehicles engage in 4WD mode.
+This is because part-time four-wheel-drive trucks are usually driven in the 2H mode in the city and on high-traction tar roads.
 When in 2H the front axle is disengaged and it is only the rear driveshaft that is propelling the vehicle forward.
-The front drive shafts and wheels are not propelling the vehicle forward but simply coast along, hence the driver not hearing any dubious clicking sounds in 2H but only when the 4H mode is engaged.
+The front driveshafts and wheels are not propelling the vehicle forward but simply coast along, hence the driver not hearing any dubious clicking sounds in 2H but only when the 4H mode is engaged.

 How to tell which is the bad CV Joint

-The easiest method of detecting the bad CV is to drive the vehicle with 4H mode selected for a short while.
-Get to a grassy patch or gravel road before you engage 4×4 in a non-permanent 4-wheel-drive.
+The easiest method of detecting the bad CV is to drive the vehicle with the 4H mode selected for a short while.
+Get to a grassy patch or a gravel road before you engage 4×4 in a non-permanent 4-wheel-drive.
 Once you have the vehicle in 4H lock the steering to the left and drive forward.
 If the left front wheel is making the clacking or clicking sound, bingo!
 Do the same exercise for the right side.